SpartanJ/ecode/README.md

 ### LSP Client

 LSP support is provided by executing already stablished LSP from each language.
-It's currently being developed and many features aren't present at the moment.
 *ecode* provides support for several languages by default and can be extended easily by expanding the `lspclient.json` configuration. `lspclient.json` default configuration can be obtained from [here](https://raw.githubusercontent.com/SpartanJ/eepp/develop/bin/assets/plugins/lspclient.json).
 To configure new LSPs you can create a new `lspclient.json` file in the [default configuration path](#plugins-configuration-files-location) of *ecode*.